 At Keele we have taken into consideration the changes that will be made to A level and GCSE qualifications from September 2015 and reviewed our entry requirements to ensure the new post-16 curriculum does not disadvantage students in their Higher Education journey.
 Further information about our approach and entry requirements for September 2018 can be found at Qualifications Reform.

 For non Health degrees we do consider resit qualifications.
-Please refer to Health Schools directly for their policies.
+Please refer to the Health Schools directly for their policies.